spacebuilder2020/TMTMod/Readme.md

-#A reimplementation of Atomic Science written completely from scratch
+#A mod inspired by Atomic Science
     My Modding Trials submission